eProsima/Fast-DDS/examples/C++/HelloWorldExampleTCP/README.txt

 To launch this test open two different consoles:

-In the first one launch: HelloWorldExampleTCP publisher (or HelloWorldExampleTCP.exe publisher on windows).
+In the first one launch: ./HelloWorldExampleTCP publisher (or HelloWorldExampleTCP.exe publisher on windows).
-In the second one: HelloWorldExampleTCP subscriber.
+In the second one: ./HelloWorldExampleTCP subscriber (or HelloWorldExampleTCP.exe subscriber on windows).

-This example includes additional options to show the capabilities of the TCP Transport on Fast-RPTS, such as WAN and TLS.
+This example includes additional options to show the capabilities of the TCP Transport on Fast DDS, such as WAN and TLS.
 In this example the publisher will work as a TCP server and the subscriber as a TCP client.